doctrine/orm/en/reference/annotations-reference.rst

 Optional attributes:

--  **resultClass**: Array of @EntityResult, Specifies the result set mapping to entities.
+-  **entities**: Array of @EntityResult, Specifies the result set mapping to entities.
 -  **columns**: Array of @ColumnResult, Specifies the result set mapping to scalar values.

 Example: